KBF26/Data-Collection-and-Sharing/README.md

 # Data-Collection-and-Sharing
-In this project I collected a dataset (anonymous questionnaire) for Statistics of Information Science.
+In this project I collected a dataset (anonymous questionnaire) for my Statistics of Information Science class.
 I asked 10 people these questions:

 Q1: There is widespread mental health epidemics, problems such as depression and anxiety and many more.
 But WHY?
 In our opinion, what is the leading cause and what is the second-leading cause of this collective increase?
 For each of them can you briefly mention how that factor leads to a mental health problem?